Jessie James Decker Literally Turns Heads In Tight Pants On The Streets Of Colombia

 The upload came after she wowed fans earlier this week with a sizzling shot of herself in an all-black ensemble from her clothing line, Kittenish.

-The 32-year-old stunned as she stood with her arms above her head in front of a gold fringed curtain.
-Jessie wowed in a fluffy crop top and skintight leather-look pants with a corset style fastening over the bottom of her torso.
+The 32-year-old stunned as she stood with her arms above her head in front of a gold-fringed curtain.
+Jessie wowed in a fluffy crop top and skintight leather-looking pants with a corset style fastening over the bottom of her torso.

 She also included snaps of herself in a sequin jumpsuit and long gloves.